Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 If my child has medical needs, how will they be supported?

-All students with a medical condition will be properly supported to ensure that they have full access to the School curriculum, including enrichments, School trips and physical education.
-We treat each student with a medical need, as an individual and in some cases we may offer a personalised timetable or slow reintegration back into school after longer periods of absence.
-Some students may need a Health Care Plan, which will be drawn up in partnership with parents/carers, healthcare professionals and our SENCO.
-Information such as triggers, signs, symptoms and treatments and strategies for managing an emergency will be shared with staff.
+All students with a medical condition will be fully supported to ensure that they have full access to the School curriculum, including enrichments, School trips and physical education.
+We treat each student with a medical need, as an individual and in some cases we offer a personalised timetable or slow reintegration back into school after longer periods of absence.

 What training do staff have to support students with medical needs?